 By screening for food security challenges among patients with diabetes and their families, health care workers can offer tailored recommendations around meal choices and community resources that can assist with diabetes management.

 Ryerson University nutrition professor Enza Gucciardi and her team have developed a tool that can assist with such screenings.
-Gucciardi says diabetes is becoming more prevalent, and her research has revealed higher rates of food insecurity among people with diabetes than people who do not have diabetes.
+Professor Gucciardi says diabetes is becoming more prevalent, and her research has revealed higher rates of food insecurity among people with diabetes than people who do not have diabetes.

 Common recommendations to help treat diabetes include healthy eating and active lifestyles, which can be expensive – especially with the current trend of increasing food prices.
 Statistics Canada’s Consumer Price Index recently showed that the price of fresh vegetables was 16.7 per cent higher in spring 2019 compared to the same time in 2018, while fresh meat increased 2.9 per cent.

-“We’re guessing that food security is going to be more of a problem, but because it’s such a cornerstone for diabetes management, we also thought it was important to start screening,” said Gucciardi.
+“We’re guessing that food security is going to be more of a problem, but because it’s such a cornerstone for diabetes management, we also thought it was important to start screening,” said professor Gucciardi.

-The screening starts with a conversation between a health-care worker and the patient or their family in terms of food security.
+The screening starts with a conversation between a health care worker and the patient or their family in terms of food security.
 If a worker can determine that there are challenges in the household around having enough healthy food, they can tailor recommendations around diet and medication to stay within the patient’s budget.
 They can also help connect families with community resources that may be able to help.

-Gucciardi’s team developed a simple, three-question screening tool along with a guide for health care providers to use.
+Professor Gucciardi’s team developed a simple, three-question screening tool along with a guide for health care providers to use.
 They’ve tested the tool in settings like hospitals and community health centres, such as SickKids and South Riverdale Community Health Centre, and with different age groups such as adults versus children with diabetes and their families.

-One study explored the feasibility of introducing food insecurity assessments by interviewing dietitians and families of children with diabetes.
+One study explored the feasibility of introducing food insecurity assessments by interviewing dieticians and families of children with diabetes.
 The results, published in the journal Diabetes Spectrum, suggested that a standardized and respectful screening method could assist dietitians in tailoring treatment and support plans for food-insecure families.

 “A lot of times it’s not comfortable to disclose that you are food insecure,” she said.
 “But often people feel relieved that someone cares, that someone’s talking to them about this.”